 A one-ton truck is a hefty truck by any standards, but is it big enough to pull or carry your camper or the one you want to buy?
-That’s an important question, and the answer depends on several factors.
+It’s an important question, and the answer depends on several factors.
+We hauled our fifth-wheel camper with one for years, but when we switched to a truck camper, it became a different story.
 A little knowledge goes a long way!
 Let’s investigate.

 - What Is a One-Ton Truck?